klasocki/comma-fixer/README.md

 We use multi-stage builds to reduce the image size, ensure flexibility in requirements and that tests are run before each deployment.
-However, while it does reduce the size by nearly 3GB, the resulting image still contains deep learning libraries and pre-downloaded models, and will take around 7GB of disk space.
+However, while it does reduce the size by nearly 3GB, the resulting image still contains deep learning libraries and pre-downloaded models, and will take around 9GB of disk space.

+NOTE: Since the service is hosting two large deep learning models, there might be memory issues depending on your machine, where the terminal running docker would simply crash.
+Should that happen, you can try increasing resources allocated to docker, or splitting commands in the docker file, e.g., running tests one by one.
+If everything fails, you can still use the hosted huggingface hub demo, or follow the steps below and run the app locally without Docker.

 Alternatively, you can setup a python environment by hand.
 It is recommended to use a virtualenv.
 Inside one, run
 ```bash
 pip install -e .[test]
 ```
 the `[test]` option makes sure to install test dependencies.

+Then, run `python app.py` or `uvicorn --host 0.0.0.0 --port 8000 "app:app" --reload` to run the application.

 If you intend to perform training and evaluation of deep learning models, install also using the `[training]` option.